A valuable asset

 A trademark is an adjective and, as such, it should be followed by the common descriptive name of the product.
 Always do this the first time the trademark appears in printed material and also in foremost mentions in the material (see below).
 It is a good rule of thumb to use a descriptor with a trademark at least 50% of the time in printed material.
 Do not use the trademark with any term other than its common descriptive name.
-Examples include the SNAP Pro® Mobile Device, the Catalyst One™ Chemistry Analyzer, the Quanti-Tray® Sealer PLUS, the SNAP® 4Dx® Plus Test, and the Cardiopet® proBNP Test.
+Examples include the SNAP Pro® Analyzer, the Catalyst One™ Chemistry Analyzer, the Quanti-Tray® Sealer PLUS, the SNAP® 4Dx® Plus Test, and the Cardiopet® proBNP Test.

 - Always use correct grammar.

 Never use a trademark in the plural or possessive form.

 If the trademark has been registered, the symbol ® is preferred and should be superscripted.
 Do not use the ® if the trademark has not been registered.
 The letters TM may be used after trademarks that have not yet been registered.